Refreshment Port Review: 2022 Epcot Food & Wine Festival

-Refreshment Port is a permanent booth in World Showcase that’s being used as a Global Marketplace during the 2022 Epcot International Food & Wine Festival at Walt Disney World.
+Refreshment Port is a permanent booth in EPCOT’s World Showcase open at Walt Disney World.
+This kiosk has special menus during Food & Wine Festival and other events throughout the year, along with a permanent lineup of poutine and other dishes.
 In this WDW dining review, we’ll look at the menu prices, share food photos, and offer thoughts on what is—and is not—worth your money.

 The first or last stop while Snacking Around World Showcase at Epcot, Refreshment Port has gone from being a dull ‘safety net’ for picky eaters who only do fries and hot dog to a place for some delicious indulgences in recent years.
 (We still miss those ice cream-covered croissant doughnuts and hope they return!)